What is the Turing Test? How do big data and AI work together?

 4. AI as a creative force

-Artificial intelligence is now capable of creating compositions of all kinds, including visual art, music, poetry and prose, and computer code.
+Indeed, artificial intelligence is now capable of creating compositions of all kinds, including visual art, music, poetry and prose, and computer code.

-Napp, who is also co-founder of Xmark Labs, tested OpenAI with a Moby Dick-inspired query -- "As Captain Ahab, can you pretend to be a teenage TikTok influencer and tell me about your quest for the whale?" -- and received an original three-graph narrative in response.
+Napp, who is also co-founder of Xmark Labs, tested OpenAI with a Moby Dick-inspired query -- "As Captain Ahab, can you pretend to be a teenage TikTok influencer and tell me about your quest for the whale?" -- and received an original three-paragraph narrative in response.

 Napp also said he and a math teacher used ChatGPT to create real-world examples of a mathematical concept in action to inspire students, and worked with one of his children to create an adventure for the fantasy game Dungeons & Dragons.